Background Verifications (Policy 7005)

 c.
 Volunteers, Affiliates, and Affiliate Faculty at the time of initial association with the University, and at the time of any subsequent associations with the University, or with a break in association greater than twelve (12) months, who are subject to a Background Verification as indicated in this policy due to the sensitive nature or location of the position.

-Financial History Checks are conducted on a Final Candidate whose position:
+Financial History Checks may be conducted on a Final Candidate whose position:

-Driver’s License Record Checks are conducted on a Final Candidate, Affiliate, or Volunteer in a position that:
+Driver’s License Record Checks may be conducted on a Final Candidate, Affiliate, or Volunteer in a position that:

 a.
 An essential job function is operating a University-owned, leased, or controlled vehicle for any purpose;